Keratoconus

 Symptoms may start with slight blurring or vision distortion.
 Clouding vision in one eye that clears over a period of time can also occur suddenly, this is called acute hydrops.
 This happens as a result of the quick infusion of fluid into the stretched cornea from the keratoconus process.

-At NY LASIK, with locations in Brooklyn, Queens and Manhattan, we offer Corneal Collagen Cross-Linking (CXL).
-Corneal collagen cross-linking (CXL) is another method of treatment for progressive keratoconus with mild or moderate symptoms.
+Prescription eyeglasses can correct mild keratoconus symptoms that occur as a result of the ectasia.
+However, frequent changes to the prescription are necessary, especially if the disease continues to progress.
+At NY LASIK, the preferred method of treatment is Corneal Collagen Cross-Linking (CXL).
+Corneal collagen cross-linking (CXL) is a method of treatment for progressive keratoconus with mild or moderate symptoms.
 CXL works by strengthening the cornea with riboflavin, a type of vitamin B12, followed by UV-A light treatment that slows and can even stop advancement of keratoconus.
 Surgery may be necessary if vision correction and patient comfort is not sufficient with contact lenses.